notaryproject/notation/specs/commandline/blob.md

   notation blob sign [flags] <blob_path>

 Flags:
-       --signature-directory string optional path where the blob signature needs to be placed (default: currently working directory)
+       --signature-directory string optional directory where the blob signature needs to be placed (default: currently working directory)
        --media-type string          optional media type of the blob (default: "application/octet-stream") -e,  --expiry duration            optional expiry that provides a "best by use" time for the blob.
 The duration is specified in minutes(m) and/or hours(h).
 For example: 12h, 30m, 3h20m
        --id string                  key id (required if --plugin is set).
 This is mutually exclusive with the --key flag